iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 - **Data set** contains **features** with different range or scale of values.
 - We `normalize` or `standardize` data to bring down to the same `range` or `scale`
+- Should be used when the applied model uses distance calculations.
+- Decision Trees and Ensemble Learnings do not require data normalization.

 Data Normalization | Data Standardization ( Z Score Normalization ) :--- | :---